Pineapple cake

-Pineapple cake (鳳梨酥 (fènglísū); Taiwanese Hokkien: 王梨酥 ông-lâi-so͘) is a Taiwanese sweet traditional pastry and dessert containing butter, flour, egg, sugar, and pineapple jam or slices.
+Pineapple cake (鳳梨酥 (fènglísū); Taiwanese Hokkien: 王梨酥 ông-lâi-so͘) is a Taiwanese sweet traditional pastry where pineapple filling is covered in a thin golden pastry shell.

 History

 Both pineapple cake and pineapple tart likely came into fruition around the 16th century when the pineapple, a fruit native to South America, was introduced by Portuguese merchants to the region.
 Around this time, the Portuguese established a presence in places such as Malacca, Singapore and Taiwan, which they referred to as the (now archaic) name "Formosa" for the island.